 - Contamination can occur at various points during food preparation.
 If the Scout preparing the meal is ill, then those germs may end up being spread to everyone.
 Changing the duty roster and getting medical care for the ill Scout are needed to head off this possible cause.

-- Wash food preparation tools, pots, pans, utensils, and all dishes with the three-pot method, as described in the Boy Scout Handbook.
+- Wash food preparation tools, pots, pans, utensils, and all dishes with the three-pot method, as described in the Scouts BSA Handbook.

 - Wipe down all food preparation areas before, during, and after each meal.